 Quilted Jackets in the US

-Most quilted jackets are cut a little more roomy than a sportscoat but I would always refer to the manufacturers sizing table.
-Of course, you should also determine how you are going to use the jacket – just over a sweater or also over a sportscoat.
-If the latter is the case, make sure the the arms and body are long enough.
+Most quilted jackets are cut a little roomier than a sport coat, but I would always refer to the manufacturers sizing table.
+Of course, you should also determine how you are going to use the jacket – just over a sweater or also over a sport coat.
+If the latter is the case, make sure the arms and body are long enough.

 If you know of any good manufacturers that we have not listed here, let us know, thank you.